 The devastating nature of the ‘War To End All Wars’ was partially conducted along the Western Front.
 Huge armies dug into the muddy fields of France and set-piece advances involving hundreds of thousands of men.
 The result was a huge loss of life, often for little gain.

 Today, visitors to the French World War One battlefields can experience recreations in museums, explore surviving trench works and observe memorials and cemeteries to those who died.

-A number of battlefields are available to visit, with some of the best including the Somme, Verdun, and Pozieres.
-Other popular sites include Louvemont, the Lochnagar Crater, and the Ulster Memorial Tower.
+A number of battlefields are available to visit, including the Somme, Verdun and Pozieres.
+Other popular sites include Louvemont, the Lochnagar Crater and the Ulster Memorial Tower.

 The Somme battlefields constitute a series of sites where the Battle of the Somme was fought during ‘The War to End All Wars’ – the First World War.
 They are among the most famous battlefields in France.

 Today, a forty mile route known as the Circuit of Remembrance starts from either the town of Albert or that of Peronne, winding through numerous battle sites, memorials and museums.
 Those who wish to embark on this route of Somme battlefields can download audio guides to the route for free from various sources, including from the website of the Historial de la Grande Guerre museum.

 The Verdun Memorial is a comprehensive museum of the Battle of Verdun and a memorial to fallen soldiers set in the Verdun battlefield, one of the most famous WW1 Battlefields in France.
 The memorial is set amidst the site of this battle and the surrounding landscape bears the scars of the war, including mine and shell craters.
 The memorial displays an array of objects and documentation dating back to the battle, including weaponry, French and German aircraft, photographs and medical equipment.